Counseling Degrees & Licenses in Tennessee

 East Tennessee State University is a public research university.
 This school’s graduate programs include a master of arts (MA) in counseling with an elementary/secondary school counseling concentration or an MA in counseling with a clinical mental health concentration.

 Students wishing to specialize in couples and family therapy can take courses as electives for that specialization.
-Students who are interested in licensure in Tennessee as a Marriage and Family Therapist (LMFT) can work with their advisor to complete coursework and clinical experiences that may lead to licensure as both an LPC-MHSP and an LMFT.
+Students interested in licensure in Tennessee as a Marriage and Family Therapist (LMFT) can work with their advisor to complete coursework and clinical experiences that may lead to licensure as both an LPC-MHSP and an LMFT.

 • Location: Johnson City, Tennessee